hunterdyar/IMMGuidebook/content/docs/unity/setup/installing-unity.md

 #### Microsoft Visual Studio
 Unity lets you install an IDE right from this window, and leaves it checked by default so that people who don't know what they are doing won't be confused when they just click through and try to get started.

-I recommend Jetbrains Rider over Microsoft Visual Studio, and ask my students to use Rider.
+I recommend JetBrains Rider over Microsoft Visual Studio, and ask my students to use Rider.
 If you are one of my students, please uncheck this box to save yourself some file space on your computer.
 Otherwise, read [below](#integrated-development-environment-ide) to learn about some of the differences between IDE's.

+*If you have the file space, Microsoft Visual Studio won't hurt to have around.
+At the very least, it can help setup development environments.*

 #### Oculus Quest
-For Oculus Quest development, be sure to select **Android Build Support** (and both sub checkboxes: SDK & NDK, and OpenJDK, unless you know what those are and know you already have them somewhere)
+For Oculus Quest development, be sure to select **Android Build Support** (and both sub checkboxes: SDK & NDK, and OpenJDK, unless you know what those are and know you already have them somewhere).

+Android build support takes up a lot of space, and you can always install them alter, so you may wish to wait.

 #### Mono or IL2CPP?
 The short answer is Mono.
 IL2CPP stands for "Intermediate Language to C++", and it's an alternative scripting backend.
 The non-technical difference is that IL2CPP can improve performance, but has larger build times and file sizes.
 I recommend you default to Mono, and the curious can [read more](https://docs.unity3d.com/Manual/IL2CPP.html).